 Cancer cells use up oxygen, blood, and energy stores.
 Tumors that form from cancer cells can lead to the creation of new blood vessels, diverting blood flow.
 Cancer also compromises the immune system, reducing a person's ability to fight other illnesses and diseases.

-In the United States, cancer is the second leading cause of death.
+In the United States, cancer is the

 However, cancer is by no means always fatal, and developments in treatment have led to vastly improved survival rates and longer periods spent without cancer.

 After receiving a cancer diagnosis, people often worry about the next steps and the likelihood of their cancer being dangerous.

 Doctors use a system called staging to help determine a person's cancer prognosis and outlook.
 Staging takes into account many factors that determine the progression of cancer, such as tumor size and spread.